Mistralys/markdown-renderer/README.md

 I have read quite a few discussions on what kind of information should be included in a Markdown file.
 Image widths are one thing that the community is divided on.
 I agree that the width of an image is layout information, not content.
-The requirement is real however, and appears often enough for me to take a pragmatic approach.
+The requirement is real, however, and appears often enough for me to take a pragmatic approach.

 My philosophy is that as long as the Markdown content stays easily